It’s a Hard Time of Year for Animal Shelters—Here's How They Find Holiday Joy · Kinship

-This is a time of giving, cheerful gatherings, decadent charcuterie boardsopens in a new tab (yes please, give us all seven types of cheese), pets and their people in matching onesies — it’s all very worthy of the heart-eye emoji.
-But for many animal lovers, this season also conjures up images of forlorn-looking abandoned pets as Sarah McLachlan’s “Angel” plays in the background.
-Luckily, the countless employees and volunteers in the world of animal rescue have plenty of ways to combat the challenges that come along with their industry during the holiday season.
+This season is a time of giving, gathering with loved ones, dressing ourselves and our pets up in matching onesies — it’s all very worthy of the heart-eye emoji.
+But for many tapped into the animal welfare world, this season also conjures up images of pets staring forlornly as Sarah McLachlan’s “Angel” plays in the background.
+Luckily, the countless volunteers and employees who work in animal rescue have many ways to fight the challenges that arise during the holiday season.

-A little more context: Foster numbers shrink dramatically at the end of the year.
-People are working extra hours to pay for increasingly expensive gifts (we see you, inflationopens in a new tab), traveling to visit friends and family, or are simply booked with a zillion holiday parties, so availability is scarce.
-This means rescue organizations can’t take in as many new pets as usual, and many animals already in the care of a shelter or rescue must be shuffled around to accommodate foster parents’ travel plans.
-Plus, the low temps outside are dangerous for unhoused petsopens in a new tab who need shelter ASAP.
+Some more context: At the end of the year, foster numbers shrink dramatically.
+People are traveling to visit family and friends, working extra hours to pay for gifts, or just booked up with a million holiday parties, so availability is scarce.
+As a result, rescues can’t take in as many pets as usual, and many animals already in the care of a shelter must be shuffled around.
+Plus, the freezing weather is dangerous for unhoused pets who need shelter ASAP.

-Kinship spoke with six animal rescues and shelters across the country about the reality of the difficulties they face this time of year and how their holiday traditions keep spirits up among staff members, volunteers, and animals alike.
-They also dispel some common concerns about giving pets as giftsopens in a new tab and share a few creative ways you can helpopens in a new tab if you’re short on time and money right now.
+We spoke with six animal shelters and rescues across the country about the difficulties they face this time of year and how their holiday traditions keep spirits up among volunteers, staff members, and animals alike.
+They also dispel some common concerns about giving pets as gifts and share a few creative ways you can help if you’re short on time and money right now.
 (Laundry duty, anyone?).

 Second Chance — Columbia, Missouri

-Compassion fatigueopens in a new tab is, indeed, a huge problem for people working as veterinarians, so much so that they’re significantly more likely (up to 3.5 times opens in a new tabfor female vets) to die by suicide than people in other professions.
-But the more animal welfare organizations can do to ensure pets are properly cared for and placed in good homes, the more pressure we can take off our community’s veterinarians (who, by the way, Hall says would love a vegetable tray instead of the usual cookies or candy).
+Compassion fatigue is, indeed, a huge problem for veterinarians — one startling study found that female vets are 3.5 times more likely to die by suicide than people in other professions.
+The more animal welfare organizations can do to ensure pets are placed in good homes and properly cared for, the more pressure we can take off our community’s vets (who, by the way, Hall says would love a vegetable tray instead of the usual cookies or candy).

 To help maintain a positive mindset during the challenging season, Second Chance hosts an annual “Misfits and Mistletoe” event, which features some of the animals who need the most help — whether behaviorally or medically — with their care at the time.
 “People really like it,” Hall says.
 “We do it by invitation only, and we make a big effort to make it stress-free for the dogs and cats so they get seen in the best possible light.”